c3mishra/AIModelsFineTuning/docs/setup_guide.md

 # Setup Guide

-This guide helps you set up your development environment for LLM fine-tuning projects.
+This guide helps you set up your development environment for AI models fine-tuning projects.

 ## 🖥️ System Requirements